Kise stable (2003)

-Kise stable's first makuuchi championship was delivered by Tokushōryū in the January 2020 tournament.
-The 33-year-old won from the bottom-most makuuchi rank of maegashira 17, after spending all but one of the previous 12 tournaments in the jūryō division.
+Kise stable's first championship was delivered by Tokushōryū in the January 2020 tournament.
+The 33-year-old won from the bottom-most rank of 17, after spending all but one of the previous 12 tournaments in the division.
 Tokushōryū retired in 2023 and remained with Kise stable as a coach until April 2025, when he moved to Nishikido stable.

 In May 2022 the stable recruited the first ever student of the University of Tokyo, an elite academic institution, to join professional sumo.